Skip to main

 Keep a Snow Journal

-Keeping a journal is a great way for students to build strong writing skills, and a snow journal introduces the scientific concept of observation.
+Keeping a journal is a great way for students to build strong writing skills, and a snow journal introduces the scientific concept of observation(Open Link in new tab).
 Have students record the date, time, and amount of snow, as well as the temperature outside when snow falls.

 Catch Snowflakes